DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Introduction

 \section{Introduction}

-} \IEEEPARstart{A}{utomatic} Fingerprint Recognition Systems (AFRS) are most widely used for the purpose of person authentication and verification.
+{A}{utomatic} Fingerprint Recognition Systems (AFRS) are most widely used for the purpose of person authentication and verification \cite{Finger_NN}.
 Their user-friendliness and cost-effectiveness make them popular while validating the identity of persons at airports, national borders, and distribution of government-funded aid.
 The utilization of these systems in a wide range of applications, also makes them vulnerable to some internal and external security threats.
-A Presentation Attack (PA) is an external attack performed by presenting an artificial artifact of a user’s finger to the sensor of AFRS.
-PAs or spoofs can be created either by a cooperative method or a non-cooperative method.
-Fabrication materials such as latex, woodglue, gelatine, silicon, ecoflex, etc. are available at a reasonable cost to create the spoof of a fingerprint.
-Fingerprint Presentation Attack Detection (FPAD) is a countermeasure to prevent these attacks and to empower an AFRS to detect PAs.
-The recent FPAD methods suggested by various researchers are categorized into two broad classes including hardware-based and software-based methods.
-Hardware-based methods are quite expensive due to the utilization of additional sensing devices that measures the natural properties of a finger such as heart rate, odor, temperature, etc. The utilization of these sensors makes hardware-based methods less user-friendly and quite expensive for an organization to adopt.
-On the other side, software-based methods require only fingerprint samples which makes them user-friendly to the end user and cost-effective to the organization as compared to hardware-based methods. \\
+Presentation Attack (PA), or spoofing, is an external attack where an artificial artifact of a user's finger is presented to the sensor of an Automated Fingerprint Recognition System (AFRS).
+PAs or spoofs can be created either by a cooperative method or a non-cooperative method of spoofing.
+Fabrication materials such as latex, woodglue, gelatine, silicon, ecoflex, etc. are available at a very low cost to create the spoof of a fingerprint.
+Fingerprint Presentation Attack Detection (FPAD) serves as a countermeasure to these attacks and to empower an AFRS against them.
+The recent FPAD methods suggested by various researchers are categorized into two broad classes including hardware-based and software-based.
+The methods based on hardware are quite expensive due to the utilization of additional sensing devices that measure natural properties such as heart rate, odor, temperature, etc. The utilization of these sensors makes hardware-based methods less user-friendly and quite expensive for an organization to use in access-control applications.
+On the other side, software-based methods require only fingerprint samples which makes them friendly to the user and cost-effective to the organization as compared to hardware-based methods.
+Current software-based methods can be further categorized into perspiration and pore based-methods \cite{b16_espinoza}, \cite{b19_abhyankar} statistical and handcrafted feature-based methods \cite{b5_sharma1}, \cite{b37_deepika}, \cite{xia_2}, \cite{Anuj_2} and deep-learning based methods \cite{b14_chugh1}, \cite{b15_chugh2}, \cite{anuj_1}, and \cite{anuj_4}.
+Perspiration-based methods suffer from dryness in the environment which sometimes causes the rejection of a genuine fingerprint sample.
+Similarly, pore-based methods necessitate the sensing device to capture a high-definition image of the fingertip.
+This necessity impacts the overall cost of these methods.
+Existing works utilizing statistical and handcrafted feature extract some predefined features from the input fingerprint sample to classify them as live or spoof.
+These methods are affected by the quality of the fingerprint samples.
+However, some of these methods including \cite{b5_sharma1}, \cite{b37_deepika} have shown good FPAD capability while the spoof sample is created using known material but they have not been tested properly on the spoofs fabricated with unknown materials.
+Deep learning methods consist of a classifier that possesses convolutional layers as a feature extractor.
+These layers have an unmatched capability of extracting minute features from the input samples.
+In recent times, various deep learning methods have been suggested by various researchers which have exhibited better performance than other software-based methods but they also suffer while being tested with the spoofs fabricated with unknown materials.